Resources

 UBC Psychology Clinic Resources

-The UBC Psychology clinic provides a comprehensive list of full cost, low cost, and online providers all over the Lower Mainland offering counselling services.
+This link to the UBC Psychology clinic provides a comprehensive list of full cost, low cost, and online mental health care providers all over the Lower Mainland.

 Vancouver Coastal Health (VCH)